teddyward/progression-framework/frameworks/engineering/software.md

           - criteria: "I read PRs from my peers, and provide holistic feedback."
             examples:
               - "Positive comments are still very much encouraged."
-              - "Did you consider ____?
-What if we ____?"
+              - "'Did you consider ____?'
+'What if we ____?'"
-              - "This is not necessarily limited to your immediate team"
+              - "PR review should not necessarily limited to your immediate team"
       - level: 4
         criteria:
-          - "I build relationships throughout Kevala to drive business goals"
+          - "I build relationships throughout Kevala to drive company goals, and to help other departments achieve their goals."
           - "I drive changes (when sensible) to engineering practices with well-reasoned arguments and a 'strong opinion, weakly held' mentality"
           - "I create an inclusive environment for others and ensure diverse perspectives are included.
 I leverage the strengths & skills of the members of my team."
-          - "I keep tabs on PR-level work across the team, but focus on providing feedback to component and system design."
+          - "I primarily provide feedback to component and system design.
+I encourage and support other engineers to achieve outstanding results."
       - level: 5
         criteria:
           - "I drive changes (when sensible) to engineering practices with well-reasoned arguments and a 'strong opinion, weakly held' mentality"